-However, scientific experiments were performed as well during the early days of vacuum.
-Huygens verified that the free fall of a feather in a vacuum tube was exactly equal to that of a piece of lead.
-Boyle found that the product of volume and pressure was constant, while Amontons in France showed that this constant is temperature-dependent (1699).
+exactly equal to that of a piece of lead.
+Boyle found that the product of volume and pressure was constant, while Amontons in France showed that this constant was temperature-dependent (1699).

-In 1673, Huygens attempted to build an internal combustion engine using the pressure difference between the atmosphere and a vacuum to lift heavy weights (Fig. 1.8).
+In 1673, Huygens attempted to build an internal combustion engine using the pressure difference between the atmosphere and a vacuum to lift heavy weights (Figure 1.8).
 Gunpowder, together with a burning wick, is placed in container C, arranged at the lower end of cylinder AB.
-The violent reaction of controls the plug at the top of the glass globe.
-By opening it, he saves the life of the "experimenter" stops the time until the possible death of the bird.

-Fig. 1.7 "Experiment on a bird in the air pump", 1768, by Joseph Wright, National Gallery, London.
-A pet cockatoo (top center) already dazed bird.
-The man below the was placed in a glass vessel and the vessel was evacuated.
-The lecturer's left hand the gunpowder drives the air out of the cylinder through the wetted leather tubes EF.
+The violent reaction of the gunpowder drives the air out of the cylinder through the wetted leather tubes EF.
 Cylinder AB cools down and produces a vacuum.
-The tubes EF then flatten and seal, and the atmospheric pressure drives down piston D thus lifting weight G.
+The tubes EF then flatten and seal, and the atmospheric pressure drives down piston D, thus lifting weight G.